Mofazzal874/ObjectOrientedProgramming-CSE-2102/Polymorphism/README.md

 **Way of Doing static Binding in C++:**
 - Function overloading
 - Operator overloading
-- Every Function Call is binded statically by default.
+- Every Function Call is binded statically by default.(throughout the whole program)
 - constructor overloading is also an example of static binding.

 ---